 Just read that fine line by Lincoln once again.
 He got that straight and clear.
 Happiness is a choice and most importantly you can never find happiness if you keep thinking you need to find it.
 Well, sometimes you can, by doing away with certain habits which are holding you back from happiness.
 We can effectively condition ourselves to be happy, by de-conditioning ourselves of all these little thieves of joy.

-Happiness is not guaranteed, but if you avoid doing these few habits, you will close in on happiness.
+Happiness is not guaranteed, but if you avoid doing these few unhelpful habits, you will close in on happiness.
+Below are some habits that make you miserable and keep you from happiness.

 1. Comparing yourself with other people